LukoJy3D/perfect100/guides/Beat_Saber/Precision.md

 ---

-Precision is a Steam achievement obtainable in Beat Saber.
-To unlock it, you must earn an S+ rating on every song in either Expert or Expert+ mode.

-1. Start by selecting the song you wish to play.
-2. Change the difficulty from Normal or Hard to Expert or Expert+.
+To unlock this achievement, you must earn an S rating on 15 songs on hard difficulty.
+Meaning your score must be above 80% of the available score.

+Tips:
+1. See the [Flawless achievement](Flawless.md) for more information on how to achieve a high rank on songs and how it is calculated.
+2. Go for full combos, as it will drastically increase your odds of getting S rank even if your slice centrality is not great.
 3. Play the song and strive for perfection.
-4. Hit the green sabers and the notes marked blue on the highest difficulty.
-5. Try not to miss any notes.
-When you do miss notes, try to fix your mistakes by continuing to hit the remaining notes perfectly.
-6. After you complete the song, look at your score.
-If you have earned an S+ rating, you will be rewarded with the Precision Steam achievement.
+If you are comfortable with the game, go for SS rank directly so that S will come along the way.

+After you complete your 15th (for some people, it's 16th) level, the achievement will pop.
 Good luck!